You can learn how to make the perfect roast beef in the oven. In fact, I think it is one of the easiest main dishes to

 So years ago I was a co-manager at a Kroger store.
-During my training, we received a fair amount of training within the store.
+During my training, we received a fair amount of training to the store.
 I spent a month working in the butcher shop.
 It was there I learned about different grades of meat.
-Typically in the grocery stores you will see three different grades of meat, those are select, choice, and prime.
+Typically in the grocery stores, you will see three distinct grades of meat, those are select, choice, and prime.
 Prime grade beef is the beef that is the highest of quality.
-The fat marbling is through out the meat.
-Prime beef has a lot of marbling through out the meat, less than 5% of all meat is graded prime beef.
-The next best grade of beef is choice, it has less marbling than Prime but more than Select.
+The fat marbling is throughout the meat.
+Prime beef has a lot of marbling throughout the meat, less than 5% of all meat is graded prime beef.
+The next best grade of beef is the choice; it has less marbling than Prime but more than Select.
 What I honestly like to do is to watch when meat goes on sale is to look at what grade of beef it is.
 I like to compare the price of Prime and Choice grade beef, if the difference is small, I will choose the Prime beef.
 It is the fat that gives you the flavor as well as the ability to make gravy and Yorkshire pudding.

 Seasoning the roast

 There is a lot of discussion around how to season a roast.
 If you want to marinate your roast, you need to do it a couple of days in advance.
 It takes times for the flavors to penetrate past the outside surface area of the meat.
-If you are going to take the meat from the package, and cook it your options are more limited.
+If you are going to take the meat from the package and cook it, your options are more limited.
 The flavors you add aren’t going to make it all of the way through the meat.
 The old standbys of salt and pepper will do the job for you.
 You can always serve your roast with beef gravy, Au Jus, or a wine reduction sauce.
-There is no need to worry about getting a specific seasoning together, I promise salt and pepper will do the job quite well.
+There is no need to worry about getting a special seasoning together; I promise salt and pepper will do the job quite well.

 Cooking the roast